-Day to day practice in line with the Equality Act 2010, everyone in Moorside Community Primary School is committed to the principle of creating and promoting equality of opportunity.
+In line with the Equality Act 2010, everyone in Moorside Primary Schools is committed to the principle of creating and promoting equality of opportunity.
 This can be encouraged in a relaxed and positive atmosphere where diversity, collaboration, respect and interest are stressed at the expense of competition and conformity.
 We must, however, guard against altering expectations of pupils because of their "gender, status of parents, race, bi-lingual, lone parent or working class backgrounds."
 By doing so we may well be contributing to a regime of inequality.
 This is not to deny the evidence of special need, but to insist that these needs are perceived in educational rather than social terms.
 (Coulby J. 'A practical approach to Behaviour in the Primary School.')

-Incidents of racism should be reported to the Headteacher, who will decide whether they warrant notification on the local authority's ARCH site.
+Incidents of racism should be reported to the Head teacher, who will decide whether they warrant notification on the local authority's ARCH site.